Giovanni Cazzani: Life

 Cazzani was born in Pavia on 4 March 1867 to Vincenzo Cazzani and Amalia Trovati.
 He had seven siblings and was left motherless at the age of twelve.

 Cazzani commenced his studies for the priesthood and was ordained at the age of 22 on 1 November 1889.
 Following this he was assigned to teach seminarians and at the college of Saint Augustine.
 He continued his own studies and graduated with honors in philosophical studies in 1892 and then with the completion of his theological studies in 1893 in Milan.
 He also served as the private assistant to the Archbishop of Ravenna in 1901 until the latter's death in 1902.

 Pope Pius X appointed him as the Bishop of Cesena on 5 August 1904.
 He was installed in his new diocese in 1904 and received his episcopal consecration as a result of his elevation.
 He was also an acquainted with the Archbishop of Bologna Cardinal Giacomo della Chiesa who became Pope Benedict XV in 1914 and appointed him as the Bishop of Cremona in 1914 during the onslaught of World War I which he was opposed to.

 Pope Pius XII granted him the title of archbishop in 1944 "ad personam".
 As a bishop he published 38 pastoral letters and completed a total of six pastoral visits to all parishes across his diocese.

 Cazzani died on 26 August 1952.

 Beatification process

 Cazzani gained a strong reputation as a pious and innovative leader who paid strict attention to the needs of the faithful.
-There soon came calls for his cause for sainthood to be introduced.

-The canonization process commenced under Pope Francis on 2 April 2015.
-He has been granted the posthumous title Servant of God.
+The beatification process commenced under Pope Francis on 2 April 2015.
+He has been granted the title Servant of God.